 Our Past Signature Projects

 The Especially Me!
-Program was developed by the Junior League of Boise to help girls from the ages of 9-12 navigate the upcoming changes in their lives.
+Program was developed to help girls aged 9-12 navigate the upcoming changes in their lives.
 From 2003 to 2014, this project taught hundreds of young girls in the Treasure Valley to celebrate their uniqueness and understand that perfection is both unattainable and unnecessary to be successful and happy in life.
 Girls also learned about health, hygiene, nutrition and the physical and emotional changes that occur during puberty as well as valuable skills such as decision making, assertiveness and building healthy friendships.

-The Junior League of Boise created the “211” dialing service in a joint effort with United Way of Treasure Valley, St. Alphonsus Regional Medical Center, and Mountain States Group to provide information and referral services for the community.
-Careline 211 is a telephone number just like “411” and “911” that enables citizens to find out information about almost any community service.
-The Careline has helped hundreds of thousands of Treasure Valley citizens obtain vital information that made a difference in their lives.
+The “211” dialing service was created in a joint effort with United Way of Treasure Valley, St. Alphonsus Regional Medical Center, and Mountain States Group to provide information and referral services for the community.
+Careline 211 is a telephone number that enables citizens to find information about almost any community service.

 The Mentoring Institute

 The Junior League of Boise provided funding and operational expenses for the first three years of operation for the Mentoring Institute of Idaho.
-The Mentoring Institute of Idaho was the result of our partnership with Big Brothers Big Sisters of Southwest Idaho that provides a resource for mentoring our community’s youth.
+The Mentoring Institute of Idaho was the result of the League’s partnership with Big Brothers Big Sisters of Southwest Idaho and provides a resource for mentoring our community’s youth.

 Discovery Center of Idaho